cfeng46/back-end/README.md

 Retrieves all organizations that are relevant to needs determined by the given survey ID

 ### API Endpoints

-/survey
-represent a data model Survey: a set of questions given to a user, depending on the category of choice (method) GET: takes an optional query 'categoryId', returns a set of questions (example: '/survey?categoryId=3')
+Description: represent a data model Survey: a set of questions given to a user, depending on the category of choice
+Route: /survey
+(method) GET: takes an optional query 'categoryId', returns a set of questions (example: '/survey?categoryId=3')

 /record